vladolaru/bei-secret-santa-core/README.md

 ## Tests

+We use PHPUnit tests.
+See here for more details: https://phpunit.de/getting-started/phpunit-7.html

 To use the tests first run this `composer install` in the `tests` directory.

 Then, still in the `tests` directory, run `./vendor/bin/phpunit --bootstrap angel/bootstrap.php angel` to run the tests for Angel.